Rebirth-of-the-Night/Rebirth-Of-The-Night/docs/how-to.md

 3. Choose 1.12.2
 4. Edit instance
 5. Select `Install Forge`
-6. Select Open `.minecraft`
+6. Select `Instance Folder`
-7. Move up one folder
-8. delete `.minecraft`
+7. delete `.minecraft`
-9. Create
+8. Create
    a [symbolic link](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/mklink)
    to your build output directory by open a command window here in **ADMIN MODE** and running:
     ```sh
-    mklink /d .minecraft "<path-to-your-/build/test>"
+    mklink /d "<path-to-your-instance>/.minecraft"" "<path-to-your-repo>/build/test"
     ```

    ❗ Be sure to put quotes around the target directory if there are spaces.

-10. in explorer, you should see the `.minecraft` with a little shortcut arrow.
+9. in explorer, you should see the `.minecraft` with a little shortcut arrow.
 Confirm it linked properly by opening.

 # Contributing